AroSwift/personal-website/README.md

 ### Coolify Deployment (Recommended)

 This project is configured for deployment on Coolify with a fully code-owned Docker setup using docker-compose.yml for proper Traefik integration.
+I configured for zero-downtime rolling updates enabled.

 #### Coolify Setup Steps: